WTO Seeks Shot In The Arm With Covid Jab IP Idea - UrduPoint

 The world's big pharma firms are dead set against the idea, insisting that stripping patents will cripple investment and innovation.

-They also say the plan -- first proposed in October 2020 when the pandemic was raging and before jabs were even rolled out -- has gone past its sell-by date as the world now has a surplus of vaccine doses rather than a dearth.
+They also say the plan has gone past its sell-by date as the world now has a surplus of vaccine doses rather than a shortage.

-After Sunday's opening ceremony and countries setting out their positions, ministers from the 164 WTO members went into rooms at the organisation's HQ -- the grand 1920s, classical Florentine-style Centre William Rappard on Lake Geneva -- to start talking it out face to face.
+After Sunday's opening ceremony and countries setting out their positions, ministers from the 164 WTO members went into rooms at the organisation's grand, 1920s-era HQ on Lake Geneva to start talking it out face to face.

+"There is continued cautious optimism about getting results at this ministerial conference," WTO spokesman Daniel Pruzin told reporters at the close of Monday's talks on a range of subjects.

+An agreed text on the waiver is "getting closer but it needs a little bit more work" he said, describing the talks as still "problematic".

 The Nigerian former finance and foreign minister took over in March 2021 on a mission to make the WTO relevant again.